unfor19/githubsecrets/README.md

 **Note**: When using Docker, no need to add `ghs`; supply only a command and its arguments

-1. Initialize this application - Creates a credential file at `~/.githubsecrets/credentials`
+1. Initialize this application - Creates a credentials file at `~/.githubsecrets/credentials`

    ```bash
    $ ghs init